nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding a client by name: ***find***

 Managing a large client list can be difficult.
 Sometimes their index on the list can be hard to remember and this could affect your experience keying in certain commands.
 Don't worry though, we have a solution for you!
-The ***find*** command allows you to search for a client by name, and you use this client's index (usually 1) in other commands.
+The ***find*** command allows you to search for a client by name, and you can use this client's index (usually 1) in other commands.

 **Format**
 ```text